appsquickly/typhoon/README.md

 * ***Powerful memory management features***.
 Provides pre-configured objects, without the memory overhead of singletons.

-* ***Lean***.
+* ***Lightweight***.
 It has a very low footprint, so is appropriate for CPU and memory constrained devices.
-Weighs in at just 3500 lines of code in total.
+Weighs in at just 3500 lines of code in total!

 * ***Battle-tested*** - used in all kinds of Appstore-featured apps.